zannloo/tp/docs/DeveloperGuide.md

 </box>

-#### Path component
+#### Path sub-package

 **API** : [`Path.java`](https://github.com/AY2324S1-CS2103T-W15-2/tp/blob/master/src/main/java/seedu/address/model/path/Path.java)

 The `path` package in `model` package serves as a fundamental representation of the hierarchical structure within the application.
 It delineates the navigational paths essential for traversal and dynamic command execution within the system.

 Here is a class diagram for the path package:

 <puml src="diagrams/PathClassDiagram.puml" width="550" />

-1. The `PathElement` class forms the building blocks for constructing paths within ProfBook.
+* The `PathElement` class forms the building blocks for constructing paths within ProfBook.
-2. `PathElementType` enum defines the type of elements within a  path:
+* `PathElementType` enum defines the type of elements within a  path:
     * `ROOT`: Represents the root element in the hierarchy.
     * `GROUPID`: Represents the element corresponding to a group in the hierarchy.
     * `STUDENTID`: Represents the element corresponding to a student in the hierarchy.
     * `PARENT`: Corresponds to the `..` notation, indicating the parent directory.
     * `CURRENT`: Corresponds to the `.` notation, indicating the current directory.
-3. `AbsolutePath` represents an absolute path within the system and strictly commences with the `~` element.
+* `AbsolutePath` represents an absolute path within the system and strictly commences with the `~` element.
     * The `resolve` method is crucial to resolve a `RelativePath` and return the resolved path in `AbsolutePath` type.
     * e.g. Consider an `AbsolutePath` represents `~/grp-001/0001A`.
 If the `resolve` method is called with the `RelativePath` representing `../grp-002`, the resolve method will return the `AbsolutePath` representing the path `~/grp-002`.

 ### Storage component